raedrizk/ansible-security-workshop/README.md

  For example we would write a playbook that would fetch certain log files from the affected hosts and move them to a file server for for further investigation.
 You could also use Ansible to look for certain patterns in those log files to aid with the analysis.

- In the interest of time we will not write the log collecting playbook as it is a fairly simple one, and will not have a direct impact on the purpose of this workshop (we are guilty of causing the drift ourselves)
+ In the interest of time we will not write the log collecting playbook as it is a fairly simple one, and will not have a direct impact on the purpose of this workshop (we are guilty of causing the drift ourselves).

 > **Tip**
 >